 Into our first world, shall we follow

-Here we are given more details, as these echoes recall a garden, that is, the Garden of Eden, “our first world.”
-But this is precisely the place where we cannot go, as a sword marks our expulsion and bars our re-entry.
-In this particular echo, we recognize our exiled state.
+Here the “other echoes” recall a garden, which now more explicitly gestures toward the Garden of Eden, “our first world.”
+But this is precisely the place where, according to the Genesis account, we cannot go, as a sword marks our expulsion and bars our re-entry.
+When these particular echoes are heard, we come to recognize our exiled state.
 Stated slightly differently, our Edenic yearnings confirm our exilic state.
-For us banished peregrinators, this “unheard music,” to which the bird summoning us can somehow respond, falls upon tone-deaf ears.
+For us as banished peregrinators, this “unheard music,” to which the bird summoning us somehow is somehow aware, falls upon tone-challenged ears.
 Or so it seems most of the time.
-Yet, when those tragic moments in life unhinge us, those times bringing intense and rigorously focused soul-reflections, our sense of hearing, like a brief but all too needed interlude from the daily grind, returns.
-Changing metaphors, we are given a kind a vision of what we were and of what we could have been.
+Yet, when those tragic, heart-rending moments in life unhinge us, such times create the conditions for intense and rigorously focused soul-reflections.
+At such moments our sense of hearing, like a brief but all-too-needed extended interlude from the deafening daily grind, is attuned or re-tuned or a bit of both.
+Changing metaphors, we glimpse a vision of what we were originally created for and of what we could have been.
 In this vision we see pools “filled with water out of sunlight, and the lotos rose,” reposing quietly atop the water whose “surface glittered out of heart of light.”
 In the water, we see a reflection of them—but of whom we ask?
 Adam and Eve in their pristine state?
 Humanity as it once was?
 Suddenly, the vision ends.
-A cloud clouds our vision, and we can no longer see the pool—“and the pool was empty.”
+Our cataract sight returns, and “and the pool was empty.”
 Why, we ask?

 Cannot bear very much reality.